sumurthy/notes/excelrest1-3rel.md

 In the future, we'll look to add more pivot table functionality using the same resources.

 ### Visible rows on a filtered range

-The visibleView resource represents the visible rows of the current range.
+We've added a new resource called `visibleView` that represents visible rows of a given range.
 When a filter is applied on a range, it is often useful to know what values are visible (or selected from filter criteria).
-Previously, this required going through the underlying range to determine whether the row is visible or not.
+Previously, this required going through the underlying range to determine whether a row is visible or not.
 Such a procedure is cumbersome when the range is fairly large.
-Now, we've added a new API to get the visible range on a filtered range.

-Applications can now apply a filter on a large table based on desired criteria and get easy access to filtered data.
+With the new feature being added, applications can now apply a filter on a large table based on desired criteria and get easy access to filtered data.
 This feature will reduce the complexity involved in determining visible rows and take advantage of Excel's filtering capability.

 In order to get the visible view object, get the object on the underlying range, as shown.